Tooth extraction can cause swelling of the cheek after dental care.

 Steep a black tea bag in hot water, allow it to cool until warm, and place it directly on the affected gum for quick relief.

-Supplements to help reduce swelling
+Effective supplements to reduce post-extraction facial swelling

 Incorporating supplements into your routine can provide valuable support to reduce swelling and speed up healing.